Saur0o0n/PIDKiln/README.md

 ## Why this configuration?

 I've already used "kind of" controller made on Linux server and cron procedures, and it was ok.. for a while.
-Then I bought almost cheap Chinese controller PC410, just to find out, it is missing most of required stuff (that original PC410 should have), and I already was accustom to be able to see everything over Internet.
+Then I bought cheap Chinese controller PC410, just to find out, it is missing most of required stuff (that original PC410 should have), and I already was accustom to be able to see everything over Internet.
 So I've made few attempts with Arduino - it was fine, but since I need remote access - ESP will be much better choice.
 I've started to work on ESP8266, but being afraid that I will be lacking some GPIOs - I've moved to ESP32.
 And since price difference is negligible, this is the platform of choice for this project.
 It is also beneficial, because it has build in flash memory, that I can use for all required data - without need of connecting additional SD cards.